-London fire: What we know so far about Grenfell Tower - BBC News
+What happened at Grenfell Tower?

 KCTMO said it was aware that concerns had been raised historically by residents and they would form part of its investigations.

-The tower block was given a medium fire risk rating - defined as a normal fire risk - in 2016 following completion of the refurbishment by the London Fire Brigade and Kensington and Chelsea London Borough Council.
+The tower block was given a medium fire risk rating - defined as a normal fire risk - in 2016 following completion of the refurbishment by the London Fire Brigade and Kensington and Chelsea Council.

-The council insists the block has been regularly inspected, but London Mayor Sadiq Khan said safety and maintenance issues would have to be looked at.

 The fire safety advice for Grenfell Tower residents was to "stay put" - unless the fire was affecting their own flat.

-David Sibert, Fire Brigade Union fire safety expert, said: "The principle that tower blocks are built on is that every flat is a fire-resisting box - every flat is completely surrounded by fire-resisting construction from the rest of the building.
+This is because tower block flats are built as a fire-resistant box, completely surrounded by fire-resisting construction from the rest of the building.

-"So you should be able to set fire to your own flat and leave it to completely burn out and it won't affect anybody else in the building."

 What did witnesses say?